joraso/ToolBox/README.md

 # ToolBox

-This repository is intended to be a personal notebook of numerical analysis, applied math, and algorithmic pregramming methods --- a place to stash my notes and code for new methods as I acquire them and techniques I already know as I review them.
+This repository is intended to be a personal notebook of numerical analysis, applied math, and algorithmic programming methods - a place to stash my notes and code for new methods as I acquire them and techniques I already know as I review them.

 ## Mathematics
 This folder is dedicated to applied math and numerical analysis methods.